Three simple steps to running a barbecue in your street:

 Let them know there will be one or two barbecues available but that everyone needs to bring and cook their own food, as well as bring their own drinks and seating.
 Possibly share desserts.
 Make it easy for yourself, the organiser!

-3. You could also attach an A3-size promotional sign to a power pole in your street 12-20 days before the event.
-If you're in Tawa, we'll supply you with the sign.
+3. In Tawa we will supply a promotional sign for attachment to a power pole in your street 12-20 days before the event.

 That's the minimum you need to do.
 If you're happy to put in a little more effort, see the tips below on "Running a street barbecue in Tawa".
 You could also start a basic list of your neighbours for which, at the actual barbecue, they each supply their own names and contact details.
 Sample here.